 To say I love lilies is an understatement!
 They just make me stand and stare at God’s awesomeness in their beauty.
 Oh, but I do wish they would bloom longer.
-I know there are ways to stretch out lily bloom season by staggering planting bulbs and plants, but in the spring when I’m crazy busy in the gardens, that’s just to much to think about.
+I know there are ways to stretch out the lily bloom season by staggering planting bulbs and plants, but in the spring when I’m crazy busy in the gardens, that’s just to much to think about.
+Lilies are so easy to grow.
+Basically, you dig a hole about six inches deep and put in 3 -5 bulbs and cover them.
+They can either be planted in the fall or in the spring.
 Unfortunately, I don’t have the names of most of my lilies.
-I haven’t been as diligent about keeping up with the names.
 Also, I tend to buy lilies at big box stores and they are just a mixed bag.

 I love this bright yellow, and so does Mr. Granddaddy Long-Leg.

 Next up, is this bunch of Casa Blanca Oriental Lilies.
 Oh, the smell…

 Over the years, these pink Asiatic lilies were definitely my favorites.
 For several years, they just got bigger and better.
 They were gorgeous and I wish I could find those same bulbs again.
 If any of you have any ideas of what they are called, please leave a comment.

 These orange lilies were under a tree in the front yard of our former home.
 I think I tried for about 3 years in a row to dig them up and move them, and every year I broke the stems off the bulbs and couldn’t get to the bulbs.
 I finally decided to leave them and work around them, and this is the result.
 Aren’t they gorgeous.